 Cody Jinks – The Plea

-Sung from the perspective of traveling troubadours’ love letter back to his momma, Jinks songs seem to always have a storyline that I can adapt back to my own life.
+Sung from the perspective of traveling troubadours’ love letter back to both his momma and his wife, Jinks songs seem to always have a storyline that I can adapt back to my own life in some way, shape or form.
 Almost as if it were written according to my own life’s story, which obviously it wasn’t.
 Oddly or ironically, is all it is.
 Nevertheless, Cody Jinks is musical Jesus to me, personally.
-A true gift to humanity, if humanity will just fucking listen.
+A true gift to humanity, if humanity will just fucking listen to what he has to say.

 Eagles – Desperado